 These types of malls are better for businesses who want to market their Books, Music, Movies, Software or something along that line.

 B2C Business Model Example: Amazon

-Amazon is consumer centric company that has aced the B2C business model.
-Their tremendous user base and gigantic inventory makes them the ultimate online store.
+Amazon is a consumer-centric company that has aced the B2C business model.
+Their tremendous user base and gigantic inventory make them the ultimate online store.

 They have mastered consumer satisfaction with their array of customer support agents and product return policies, these features helped them retain customers.

 B2B and B2C Business Models – The Contrasts

 Business to Business and Business to Consumer models differ in many aspects,

 The galore of raw materials and subcomponents used in the manufacture of a product results in a large volume of transactions in the B2B model-based companies whereas the only transaction in a B2C model is the one between the company and the consumer i.e the sale of the final product.

 From a marketing perspective, B2B campaigns are focused on the value of a product that will entice other businesses to opt for them.
 These campaigns are more professional in nature rather than casual since they target a more corporate audience.

 B2C marketing campaigns are geared towards the general public hence there is an emotional appeal to these campaigns.
 The targeted audience resonates more with a casual approach of advertisement therefore these campaigns contain witty lines, catchphrases, or jingles.